unyt-org/articles/articles/uix-introduction-vue.md

 ## Additional Features
 ### Routing
 For Vue, you use one of the external routing libraries.
-UIX supports Single-Page Application Routing out of the box and features a versatile routing system.
+UIX supports Single and Multi-Page routing out of the box and features a versatile routing system.
 In its simplest form, it performs map-based routing:

 ```tsx
 // frontend/entrypoint.tsx